sahib/rmlint/docs/cautions.rst

 When scanning very large filesystems, duplicate finders may have to hold a large amount of information in memory at the same time.
-Once this information exceeds the computers' RAM, performance will suffer signficantly.  ``dupd`` handles this quite nicely by storing a lot of the data in a sqlite database file, although this may have a slight performance penalty due to disk read/write time to the database file.
+Once this information exceeds the computers' RAM, performance will suffer significantly.  ``dupd`` handles this quite nicely by storing a lot of the data in a sqlite database file, although this may have a slight performance penalty due to disk read/write time to the database file.
 ``rmlint`` uses a path tree structure to reduce the memory required to store all traversed paths.